GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/recipes.rst

 To generate a bias calibration frame you need 2 or more GHOST bias frames from the same arm.
 Until the instrument is live, you can use the GHOST simulator to generate this data.
-Its ``testsim.py`` script will create several types of frames, so run it a few times to create a couple of bias frames.
-You may want to comment out the other frames types for speed, and rename the biases between runs so they're not overwritten.
+Its ``testsim.py`` script will create several types of frames, including 3 bias frames for each arm, 3 darks for each arm, and 3 flats for each arm and resolution combination.
+You can comment out the generation of non-bias frame types to speed things up.

 Once you have a few biases of the same arm to work with, generate a file list using the ``typewalk`` utility.
 The following command assumes you have generated several red arm biases (if you don't specify either ``GHOST_RED`` or ``GHOST_BLUE``, you may get mixed red and blue frames which don't stack well!)::

     typewalk --types GHOST_BIAS GHOST_RED --dir <path_to>/data_folder -o